 Because past emissions testing and CEMS results when No. 6 oil was burned have shown that all four CSF boilers cannot meet the new lower NOx RACT standards, BNL is using an approved system averaging plan to demonstrate compliance in quarterly reports submitted to NYSDEC.
 This is accomplished with a NOx ledger, where NOx rate credits accumulated during quarterly periods when natural gas is burned at levels below the NOx RACT limits offset ledger debits that occur when any of the four boilers burn oil.
-The ledger must show that the actual NOx weighted average emission rate of operating boilers is less than the Part 227-2 permissible NOx weighted average rate for the quarter.
-The actual weighted average emission rates for operating boilers in the first, second, third, and fourth quarters, respectively, were 0.121, 0.120, 0.103, and 0.101 lbs/MMBtu, while the corresponding permissible weighted average emissions rates each quarter were 0.158, 0.165, 0.160, and 0.152 lbs/MMBtu.
+The ledger must show that the actual NOx weighted average emission rate of operating boilers is less than the Subpart 227-2 permissible NOx weighted average rate for the quarter.
+The actual weighted average emission rates for operating boilers in the first, second, third, and fourth quarters, respectively, were 0.104, 0.102, 0.077, and 0.101 lbs/MMBtu, while the corresponding permissible weighted average emissions rates each quarter were 0.152, 0.150, 0.150, and 0.150 lbs/MMBtu.

-In 2016, the only excess opacity measurements recorded by Boiler 6 and Boiler 7 continuous opacity systems occurred during scheduled quality assurance calibration error tests of the opacity monitors.
+In 2017, there were two Boiler 7 excess opacity measurements from unknown causes, five excess opacity readings due to a temporary failure of the Boiler 7 transmissometer blower, and a single excess opacity reading that occurred during scheduled quality assurance calibration error tests of the Boiler 7 opacity monitor.
 While there are no regulatory requirements to continuously monitor opacity for Boilers 1A and 5, surveillance monitoring of visible stack emissions is a condition of BNL's Title V operating permit.
 Daily observations of stack gases recorded by CSF personnel throughout the year showed no visible emissions on days when the boilers were operated.